 Displays active TCP connections, ports on which the computer is listening, Ethernet statistics, the IP routing table, IPv4 statistics (for the IP, ICMP, TCP, and UDP protocols), and IPv6 statistics (for the IPv6, ICMPv6, TCP over IPv6, and UDP over IPv6 protocols).
 Used without parameters, netstat displays active TCP connections.

-The tracert command is used to visually see a network packet being sent and received and the amount of hops required for that packet to get to its destination.
+The tracert command is used to visually see a network packet being sent and received and the number of hops required for that packet to get to its destination.

 Users with Microsoft Windows 2000 and Windows XP who need additional information network latency and network loss should also consider using the path